Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Higher ground clearance

-For grass, the advantage of this type of aerial work platform is not just "getting over it", but that the ground contact method is better suited to soft ground, and stability is higher.
+For grass, the advantage of this type of aerial work platform is that its ground contact method is better for soft ground, and stability is higher.

-If you really must use an electric type, at least the following conditions must be met:
+If you must use an electric scissor lift with outriggers, at least these conditions should be met:

 The grass is relatively firm.

-The load is kept within 80% of the rated capacity.
+Load is controlled within 80% of rated capacity.

-Continuous observation of ground changes before and during operation.
+Continuous observation of ground changes before, during, and after work.

-For many customers, this is not a small configuration; it is a key option that directly affects whether they can access certain outdoor scenarios.
+For many customers, this is not a minor detail—it directly determines whether they can access certain outdoor sites.

 Obvious slopes